dreamingspires/mMass/README.md

 ## Building from source
 ### Linux
-mMass3 uses [poetry](python-poetry.org/) as the build system.
-To get started ensure poetry is [installed](https://python-poetry.org/docs/#installation), then clone the mMass3 repository.
+mMass uses [poetry](python-poetry.org/) as the build system.
+To get started ensure poetry is [installed](https://python-poetry.org/docs/#installation), then clone the mMass repository.

 Due to this [well-known issue](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html), the wxPython toolkit must be compiled from scratch.
 Poetry will handle this, but you require the build dependencies.